 I once read that 6/4 of the people have trouble with fractions, and I being one of those people, decided that 6′ x 6′ equals 36 sq. ft. and that was close enough.
 I then had to figure the hypotenuse of a lean-to four feet high by six feet long would give me a slope needed on the back of around 7.2 feetperfect for my eight feet of panels with overlap.
 I was in business.
 I just had to over-engineer this to make it “pig tough,” all the while trying to imagine how tough a pig could be.

-The frame of what the pig hut looks like is in the picture on page 31.
+The frame of what the pig hut looks like is above.